tktracker/IntuneDocs/intune/fundamentals/migration-guide-setup.md

 ### Task 3: Set your MDM authority to Intune

-Intune can be managed through the Azure portal or the Configuration Manager Current Branch console.
-Unless you need to integrate Intune with a Configuration Manager Current Branch deployment, we recommend that you manage Intune from the [Azure portal](https://portal.azure.com).
+We recommend that you manage Intune from the [Azure portal](https://portal.azure.com).

 Set your MDM authority to **Intune** to enable the Intune Azure portal.
 Using a different MDM authority allows Intune to transfer MDM management to alternate Microsoft management consoles.
 These cases are uncommon.